-Displacement caused by generalised violence affect communities in El Salvador, Guatemala, and Honduras.
-More than 650,000 people have been internally displaced within these countries.
+Displacement caused by generalised violence is affecting communities in El Salvador, Guatemala, and Honduras.
+Nearly 700,000 people have been internally displaced within these countries.

 Criminal gangs exert heavy territorial control.
 Extortion, restrictions on mobility, threats and intimidation, kidnapping, sexual violence and homicides are common.
 Massacres occur regularly.
 This context has been likened to a war situation.